About Madarao Kogen:

 For parents who are learning or want to get involved teaching their kids how to ski or snowboard – Kuma Lodge is located literally across the street from the beginner ski area and children’s snow park.
 You’ll be able to easily supervise their progress and enjoy the slopes with your children.

 Kuma Lodge also can offer prearranged babysitting services as an added extra to give parents a break so they can spend more time on the slopes, or head out for a romantic dinner at one of the fantastic local restaurants.
+For 2018/19 Madarao Kogen Hotel is now also offering English speaking childcare for a half day (9am-12pm or 1:30pm-4:30pm, 3000 JPY) or full day (5000 JPY).
 Ask us about babysitting here.

 There are two great snow park play areas, one at Madarao and one at Tangram that are both very popular with young children.